Quansight-Labs/ndindex/docs/indexing-guide/intro.md

 (3, 1)
 ```

-So the following are always true about any index:
+Therefore, the following statements are always true about any index:

 - **An index on an array always produces a new array with the same dtype (unless
   it raises `IndexError`).**